NBIK15003U Advanced Bacteriology1

 If the requirement of 80% attendance at the exercises is not fulfilled, the student must take the course again the next year.

-If the requirement of performing a satisfactory oral presentation based on a scientific paper is not fulfilled, the student must hand in a scientific paper no later than two weeks before reexam.
+If the requirement of performing a satisfactory oral presentation based on a scientific paper is not fulfilled, the student must hand in an 2-3 page essay based on a scientific paper no later than three weeks before reexam.
+The scientific paper will resemble the article from ordinary oral presentation and is selected by the lecturer.

 Criteria for exam assesment